 - The last digit of the item number is used to determine the order of the items you are selling.
 For example, your items will be the bag number (1, 2, 3, …, 50).
 Your auction sheet must list the item number and a description of the item being sold.

 - Withdrawing an Item – Once an item has been registered for sale, it may not be withdrawn by the seller without approval of the auction committee.

 - Viewing – No viewing of items will be allowed during the Auction.

 - Volunteers running a tab – If pre-registered at the cash table, volunteers may run a tab during the auction.
-This tab must be paid by cash or cheque before leaving and cannot be deducted from sales.
+This tab must be paid by cash before leaving.
 Volunteers include those assisting with/as auctioneers, runners, canteen, cash table, registration, greeting.

 - Payment for Sales – All payouts will be made at the end of the auction.
 Sellers not present at the end of the auction will have cheques mailed to them within 14 business days of the sale.
 Ensure that we have your current and complete address.

-- Club Share of Sales – The RAS will retain 20% of the selling price for members of the RAS who have worked for at least two hours during the day.
-Ras members who have not volunteered their time will be charged 30% commission.
-There will be a flat rate of 20% for other CAOAC affiliated club members and 50% for non-club-members to a maximum of $20.00 per item.
+- Club Share of Sales – The RAS will retain 15% of the selling price for members of the RAS who have worked for at least two hours during the day.
+Non – RAS sellers will be charged 25% commission.
+There will be a flat rate of 15% for other CAOAC affiliated club members and 25% for non-club-members to a maximum of $20.00 per item.
 Non-members will be allowed to purchase memberships the day of the auction if done prior to registering their fish.

 - Items not Sold – Lots will only be offered for sale once.
 If not sold they should be reclaimed by the seller.
 Any items not sold at the auction will be the responsibility of the seller to remove the items at the end of the sale.